cst495Project/AnonymousAdvice/README.md

 - [x]  User authentication persists across restarts.
 - [x]   User can logout
 - [x]  User can view posts asking for advice from the local area or world.
-- [ ]  Each user has a unique avatar &/ color within a post.
+- [x]  Each user has a unique avatar within a post.
 - [X]  User can view advice from multiple users in a post.
 - [X]  User can create a new post asking for advice.
 - [X]  User can leave advice on another user’s post.